 High-quality products also make a huge difference in skin health, says Dr. Marmur.
 “Research shows that the right peptide skin cream can play an important role in repairing wounds and improving skin conditions including eczema and dermatitis,” says Dr. Marmur.
 But that’s just the tip of the iceberg: Certain peptide-infused products can also aid in removing damaged collagen from scar tissue, acne scarring and promote healing after chemical peels or laser resurfacing treatments.

 Additionally, Dr. Russak says peptides should be used in conjunction with other anti-aging powerhouses for the best results.
 “To support various skin structures, use peptides to boost collagen, retinol for the regeneration of cells and vitamin C for antioxidant benefits.”

 Which peptide-infused products should I use?

-Another peptide-packed favorite?
-Dr. Marmur’s own MMRevive Serum ($85), which contains Palmitoyl Tripeptide-5: “A small tri-peptide similar to the bodies own TGF-B that has powerful wrinkle smoothing activity, boosts collagen and protects against its degradation,” she explains.
+Another peptide-packed favorite is Dr. Marmur’s own MMRevive Serum ($85), which contains Palmitoyl Tripeptide-5: “A small tri-peptide similar to the bodies own TGF-B that has powerful wrinkle smoothing activity, boosts collagen and protects against its degradation,” explains the doctor.